sharangabo/RAC/README.md

 Provide feedback on projects and initiatives
 Create original artwork or films to be featured Together we can grow African cinema and share the continent's rich stories with the world!

+# how to make it run:
+* navigate to MYproject folder(front-end)
+* all the backend system in backend folder (back-end)
+* to run the main page #index.html# file which is linked to all front-end files